**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Assistance Program (SHIP) to get information on all of your options. This ma

 If you choose Original Medicare and want a Medicare Supplement (Medigap) plan to help cover deductibles and coinsurance, your best chance to enroll is during your **six-month Medigap Open Enrollment Period**.
 This starts the month your Part B coverage begins.

 During this window, insurance companies must accept you regardless of health conditions and can't charge you higher premiums for pre-existing conditions.
+This is genuinely valuable — if you have any health issues, Medigap during this window costs the same as it would for someone perfectly healthy.

 **5. Free Help Exists — Use It**